 Risks include cataract formation, glaucoma, infection, inflammation, and loss of corneal endothelial cells with subsequent chronic corneal edema that eventually becomes symptomatic.

 Because phakic IOLs do not correct astigmatism, patients can undergo subsequent laser vision correction to refine refractive results in a technique known as bioptics.
 Because the bulk of the myopia is corrected with the phakic IOL, less corneal tissue is removed with the excimer laser, and the risk of ectasia is thus low.

 Clear lensectomy can be considered in patients with high hyperopia who are already presbyopic.
 This procedure is identical to cataract surgery except the patient’s lens is clear and not cataractous.
-A multifocal or accommodating IOL, which allows the patient to focus over a wide range of distances without external lens correction, can be inserted.
+An extended depth-of-focus, multifocal or accommodating IOL, which allows the patient to focus over a wide range of distances without external lens correction, can be inserted.

 The main risks of clear lensectomy are infection and rupture of the posterior capsule of the lens, which would necessitate further surgery.
 Clear lensectomy should be done with great caution in young patients with myopia because they have an increased risk of postoperative retinal detachment.

 Intracorneal ring segments (INTACS) are thin arc-shaped segments of biocompatible plastic that are inserted in pairs through a small radial corneal incision into the peripheral corneal stroma at two-thirds depth.
 After INTACS are inserted, the central corneal curvature is flattened, reducing myopia.
 INTACS are used to treat mild myopia (< 3 diopters) and minimal astigmatism (< 1 diopter).
 INTACS maintain a central, clear, optical zone because the 2 segments are placed in the corneal periphery.
 INTACS can be replaced or removed if desired.